kimruddock/pawelgrzybek.github.io/_drafts/2016-11-30-top-picks-2016-november.md

 [https://blog.madewithenvy.com/getting-started-with-webpack-2-ed2b86c68783](https://blog.madewithenvy.com/getting-started-with-webpack-2-ed2b86c68783)

 Drew Powers wrote a great tutorial about basic usage of upcoming Webpack 2.
-He does a great job in explaining Webpack in general.
-Thanks Drew!
+He does a great job in explaining concept of module bundling with Webpack in general.

 - - -